Tech-at-DU/React-Redux-Tetris-Tutorial/P02-Grid-Board/readme.md

 Before you build out this grid, let's establish some initial requirements:

-- The the main view of the game is made of a 10 x 18 grid.
+- The main view of the game is made of a 10 x 18 grid.
 - Each square on the grid is a single 20px x 20px square rendered from a grid square component.
-- The main game logic has not been implemented yet so we will hard code the grid squares for now.
+- The main game logic has not been implemented yet so we will hardcode the grid squares for now.
 - The grid is made up of an array containing 18 arrays.
-Each of these arrays represent one row on the grid.
+Each of these arrays represents one row on the grid.
 - Each row is an array containing 10 integers.
-Each integer represents the color displayed at that row and column.
+Each integer represents the color displayed in that row and column.
 - This a **two dimensional array**.
-You might visualize it like this if all the squares contained color 0.
+You might visualize it like this if all the squares contained the color 0.

 ![Two-Dimension-grid-with-Arrays](assets/Two-Dimension-grid-with-Arrays.png)